Price Position and Structural State

 Momentum, Volatility, and Indicator Pressure

-RED remains in a low-volatility setup.
-ATR% reads 8.00, close to the bottom of its full historical range, and Bollinger Band width% reads 27.85, near the lower side of its full historical range.
-20-day Volume Z-score is -0.30, so participation is not forcing a broader move yet.
+RED's volatility profile is controlled rather than stretched.
+ATR% reads 7.69, close to the bottom of its full historical range.
+Bollinger Band width% reads 31.59, near the middle of its full historical range.
+20-day Volume Z-score is -0.83.
+Range expansion is not leading the setup right now.

 Broader Market Regime

 The Sigloid Index remains in a sideways regime, showing no clear broad market direction.
-RED has a moderate link to that market condition, so broader market moves can influence price behavior, but the effect is not consistent.
+RED stays closely linked to that market condition, so changes in market sentiment can still influence price behavior even when the broader trend is unclear.

 Key Levels for the Next State Change